smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 * removes LOOP-ACK extra header
 * continues processing as specified below

-If the next hop has NEXT-HOP-ACKS flag set in the Routing Table, the packet is sent using underlying protocol's "bus uni-cast with ACK".
-If this operation returns 'failure' (i.e. ACK wasn't received), SAMP retries it 5 (TODO) times (with exponentially increasing timeouts - TODO) - it is treated as 'Routing-Error'.
+If the next hop has NEXT-HOP-ACKS flag set in the Routing Table, after sending the packet, timer is set and the packet is sent using "uni-cast" bus mechanism.
+If timer expires (or Node receives relevant Samp-Ack-Nack-Packet with IS-NACK flag set), SAMP retries it for 5 times (with exponentially increasing timeouts - TODO); if all 5 attempts fail - it is treated as 'Routing-Error'.
 In particular:

 * if the packet has Root as Target-Address: